What is SEO?

 In less than three months, we ranked for 2,500 keyword positions.
 Most of my 11 blogs are already ranking in Google for their focus keyword.
 How crazy is that?!

 The thing is that as an author, you can’t “bluff” your way through 2,000-5,000 words on your topic.
 And to earn those rankings – to nail that “Expertise – Authoritativeness – Trustworthiness” qualifier from Google – you must be a subject matter expert.

 Content length and comprehensiveness basically checks that “expert” box.
 Again, there’s no shortcut.
 You must be an expert on the topic you’re writing about, and you must prove it when you write content.

 So how to approach the content length?

-- Look at the average word count of pages ranking for your focus keyword to give you a rough idea of how long the content should be. (e.g. if every post on the 1st SERP has 2,000+ words, you most probably won’t rank with an 800-word article)
+- Look at the average word count of the pages that rank for your focus keyword to give you a rough idea of how long the content should be. (e.g. if every post on the 1st SERP has 2,000+ words, you most probably won’t rank with an 800-word article)

 - Always keep in mind that a high number of words alone won’t improve your rankings.
 Focus on the quality of content, not just quantity.

 Note: Correlation does not always mean causation in SEO.
 If something (like longer posts) correlates with higher rankings, it does not necessarily mean that it is a direct ranking factor.